 Scholarships are available from Mote Marine Laboratory through a competitive application process.
 Scholarship applications can be found on the Mote Internship Application webpage (referenced below).

 If you are interested in applying for a Tagging Internship with the STCRP please:

 - Complete and submit an internship application which can be found on the Mote Marine Laboratory College Internship page.
 On the application, when asked for your first choice program, choose Sea Turtle Conservation and Research - Tagging.

 - Read over the application carefully and provide all the required materials to the Mote Intern Office (statement of interest, current college transcript, letter of recommendation, resume, etc.).

+Incomplete applications may not be considered.
 Applicants may contact Gina Santoianni at (941) 388-4441, ext.
 269 or email@example.com with any general questions related to Mote internships.
 Specific questions related to Sea Turtle Conservation and Research Program internships can be directed to Kristen Mazzarella.